 INTV{CC} (Pin 2): Internal 3.4V Regulator Bypass Pin.
 The internal power drivers and control circuits are powered from this voltage.
 INTV{CC} maximum output current is 20mA.
 Do not load the INTV{CC} pin with external circuitry.
-INTV{CC} current will be supplied from BIAS if BIAS > 3.1V, otherwise current will be drawn from V{IN} .
+INTV{CC} current will be supplied from BIAS if BIAS > 3.1V, otherwise current will be drawn from V{IN}.
 Voltage on INTV{CC} will vary between 2.8V and 3.4V when BIAS is between 3.0V and 3.6V.
-This pin should be floated.
+Place a low ESR ceramic capacitor of at least 1μF from this pin to ground close to the IC.